nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 __Rules__

+- Participants must use publicly available data that is listed on the HBM Hackathon Blog.
+If a public dataset is not listed that you want to use, we would love to add it to the list, just contact us: <hbm.hackathon@gmail.com>
+- Participants can use any computational resources available to them, but judging will take into account innovative use of cloud computing and how openly available the approach is (see Judging)
 - At least one team leader/presenter must attend the meeting
-- Off-site team members are allowed and encouraged, but will not be eligible for all resources made available to registered OHBM attendees (e.g., Amazon Web Service credits).
+- Off-site team members are allowed and encouraged, but will not be eligible for all resources made available to registered OHBM attendees (e.g., cloud computing credits)

 __Not interested in the challenges?__